UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 In our function `squares_a_list()` we saw that we created a variable named `new_squared_list`.

-We can print this variable and watch all the elements append to it as we loop through the input list.
+We can print this variable and watch all the elements be appended to it as we loop through the input list.

 But what happens if we try and print this variable outside of the function?